batiacosta/AngryBirdsClone/README.md

 ## Changes

 - Renaming of Scriptable Objects to CharacterSO from BirdSO, due to the inclusion of the type Enemy that contains similar data.
+- Addition of particle effects to birds when special ability is activated, and the enemy before gets destroyed.